tylerbcrawford/monsterr-media-server/cline_docs/projectRoadmap.md

 - Improved configuration management

 ## Current Focus
-- Implementing selective service installation
-- Enhancing security configurations
+- Testing and validation of implemented features
+- Security hardening and optimization
+- Resource usage monitoring and optimization
-- Improving user experience and documentation
+- Documentation refinement and examples